amclain/netlinx-erb/README.md

 ![NetLinx Studio Workspace Screenshot](guides/getting_started/my_project_apw_01.png)

 The master source code, touch panel, and IR files show up in the tree, just like we would expect.
-What you might not expect is that `cable_box` has shown up under the `Include` folder even though it wasn't specified in the config.
+What you might not expect is that `cable-box` has shown up under the `Include` folder even though it wasn't specified in the config.
 This is a feature of [netlinx-workspace](https://github.com/amclain/netlinx-workspace#netlinx-workspace), which automatically consumes include files since there will probably be a lot of